Carneros Creek (Monterey County, California): Ecology

 Agricultural and Land-based Training Association (ALBA) and through a 4-year USEPA grant, the Coastal Watershed Council (CWC) is monitoring the impacts of organic farming practices and wetland restoration on water quality in Carneros Creek at ALBA’s Triple M Ranch in North Monterey County.
 Significant wetlands border Carneros Creek, although these have been greatly reduced by artificial levees in order to grow crops on the many small tenant farms along the creek.
-Wetland restoration has the potential for creating habitat for the Santa Cruz Long-toed salamander (Ambystoma macrodactylum croceum) and California red-legged frog (Rana draytonii).
+The federally endangered Santa Cruz long-toed salamander (SCLTS) (Ambystoma macrodactylum croceum) was found on Carneros Creek's Alba Ponds west of Johnson Road by an environmental DNA survey and also by field survey on Oxbow Pond along Carneros Creek, the only known breeding sites for SCLTS in the upper Elkhorn area.
+The federally threatened California red-legged frog (Rana draytonii) and California tiger salamander (Ambystoma californiense) often co-occur with and use similar habitats as the SCLTS and will likely benefit from Elkhorn Slough Foundation efforts to restore the Carneros Creek's riparian zone.